-The flowers of Sansevieria plants are greenish-white, but some species may have reddish-lilac or rose-colored varieties.
+Sansevieria flowers are greenish-white, but some species may have reddish-lilac or rose-colored varieties.

 The flowering shoots do not produce new leaves, but the rhizomes and stolons allow the plantlets to keep growing.

 Owing to its dark green leaves with yellow, white, or gray stripes, this plant has an appearance making it stand out among common house plants such as the jade plant, peace lily, arrowhead, and weeping fig.

 The snake plant is an ornamental indoor plant which adds to the greenery of the contemporary interiors of modern-day houses and as an added bonus it cleans the toxins from the air we breathe.

 Are Snake Plants Poisonous Or Toxic Plant?

 While it shows low or no toxicity in humans, snake plants are considered toxic houseplants for cats and dogs, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).